-JPMorgan Chase faced a sharp rise in problem cases forwarded from branch managers to its centralised employee relations group.
+JPMorgan Chase faced a sharp rise in problem cases forwarded from branch managers to its centralized employee relations group.
 The human resources department probed further and found that branch managers were spending close to 40% of their time dealing with interpersonal conflict on their teams—a huge hit to productivity that was a threat to the company’s rapid growth and an increasing cost to the business.

 HR needed to find a solution to prevent and manage conflict more effectively at local branches in order to reduce the time spent on conflict and the number of referred cases.

 JP Morgan Chase launched a Core Strengths training program with extra emphasis on conflict management as a way to directly address the increase in conflict by equipping managers with mediation skills as well as greater relationship intelligence.
-The course spanned 2 days and provided greater understanding of motives during conflict, how overdoing strengths can create friction in the workplace, and learning techniques to both recognise and resolve conflict productively and efficiently.
+The course spanned 2 days and provided greater understanding of motives during conflict, how overdoing strengths can create friction in the workplace, and learning techniques to both recognize and resolve conflict productively and efficiently.
 The course used role-playing and feedback exercises to reinforce and hone practical skills to resolve conflict and empower others to solve problems.